On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Introduction

 \section{Introduction}

-Stochastic control problems can be categorized into two classes: time consistent or not, depending on whether Bellman's principle of optimality (BPO) holds for the problem.
-The classical stochastic control problems are time consistent and the mathematical tools of solving them are well documented in \cite{Yong1999}.
-However, the violation of BPO is common in many decision-making problems, especially in behavioral finance and economics, as long as the objective functionals depend on the initial time or initial state.
-For example, hyperbolic discounting problems involve initial-time dependent objective; see \cite{Laibson1997}.
-Endogenous habit formation problem and portfolio selection with state-dependent risk aversion involve initial-state dependent objectives; see \cite{Bjoerk2014,Bjoerk2014a}.
-This paper is devoted to address the open problems related to time-inconsistent (TIC) stochastic control problems.
+Stochastic control problems can be categorized as time-consistent or time-inconsistent, depending on whether Bellman's principle of optimality (BPO) holds.
+Classical stochastic control problems are time-consistent, and their solution methods are well documented in \cite{Yong1999}.
+However, violations of BPO are common in many decision-making problems, especially in behavioral finance and economics, whenever objective functionals depend on the initial time or state.
+For example, hyperbolic discounting involves initial-time dependence; see \cite{Laibson1997}.
+Endogenous habit formation and portfolio selection with state-dependent risk aversion involve initial-state dependence; see \cite{Bjoerk2017,Bjoerk2014a}.
+This paper develops PDE theory to advance the understanding of long-standing problems in time-inconsistent (TIC) stochastic control.